okp4/.github/profile/README.md

 [![okp4 github banner](/profile/static/okp4-banner-v2.webp)](https://okp4.network)

-`Open Knowledge Protocol For` is a public [dPoS](https://en.bitcoinwiki.org/wiki/DPoS) layer 1 specifically designed to enable communities to trustlessly share data, algorithms and resources to build the Dataverse - An open world where everybody can create or participate in custom ecosystems (with common governance mechanisms, sharing rules, business models...) to build a new generation of dApps way beyond Decentralized Finance.
+`Open Knowledge Protocol For` is a public [dPoS](https://en.bitcoinwiki.org/wiki/DPoS) layer 1 specifically designed for coordination of digital assets such as datasets, algorithms, software, storage or computation.
+Anyone can build and join custom Zones where rules are shared and value flows between participants.
+OKP4 enables to build a new generation of dApps way beyond Decentralized Finance.

 <p align="center">👉 Would you be interested in learning more about what we are building ?</p>